One of the Slow Festival fotos taken of Amanda Dixon (centre) of Tumbleweeds Events, the Slow Festival Co-ordinator with her "Slow" Crew.

 The laidback mood changed and revved up somewhat when the Lagoon Edge Spinathon got going and had everyone shouting for their teams.

 My Slow festival fotos caught some of the action of people working behind the scenes.
 In the Mitchell's Tent, tables had been set up for the Pedal, Paddle, Pant registrations and enabled Jenny Birch to have a place to sit where she could calligraphy the winners' names and times on their certificates in an attractive and graceful old time way.

 Gunther of Mitchell's Brewery had kindly provided the bar and draught beer for barmen, Wayne Ferguson and Eric Watson to supply welcome liquid refreshments to competitors and spectators alike.
 They also had colddrinks for sale.

 There were also many diverse fringe events to be captured with Slow Festival fotos like Art in the Park, the MG and friends Car display, Briony's Tai Chi Demonstration and the Friends of the Choo Tjoe Information Stand.

 There is also a Sedgefield Moments on-line photo competition being held for the duration of the festival each year.

 These are just a few of my Slow Festival fotos of some of the activities on offer at the 2011 Slow Festival over the Easter weekend.
 In only its second year it is proving to be a worthwhile and well-attended festival.

-New events will be added in the years to come and less popular events will be scrapped.
+New events will be added to the Sedgefield Slow Festival in the years to come and less popular events will be scrapped.
 Be sure that the festival is on its way to establishing a name for itself as it is offering great family entertainment in a laidback and wholesome way.